-Students have attended A Summer Day, the acclaimed Broadway revival of Death of a Salesman starring Philip Seymour Hoffman (photo, right), War Horse (photo of Muses before War Horse, above left).
-Off-Broadway productions have included A Summer Day, Little Miss Sunshine, and Carrie at the Lucille Lortel Theatre, where they spoke with Director Mary-Mitchell Campbell and actors who appeared in the musical.
+On Broadway, students have attended The Glass Menagerie, the acclaimed Broadway revival of Death of a Salesman starring Philip Seymour Hoffman (photo, right), and War Horse (photo of Muses before War Horse, above left).
+Off-Broadway productions have included A Summer Day, Little Miss Sunshine, and Carrie at the Lucille Lortel Theatre, where Muses spoke with Director Mary-Mitchell Campbell and actors who appeared in the musical.

 To prepare for some of these performances, the Muse Scholars have worked with TDF teaching artists who lead students in writing and pre- and post-performance workshops.
 Teaching artists have included: Carrie Ellman-Larsen (photo, left), Courtney Esser, Katie Issel Pitre and Victor Maog (photo, lower right).

 Rattlestick Playwrights Theater

 Muse Scholars also receive discounted ticketing and consideration for internships.
 To learn more about opportunities with Rattlestick, please see Hunter's Cultural Partners page.

 Wednesdays at One & Hunter Theatre Productions

 Muse Scholars are invited to participate in this lunch-time series hosted by the Hunter College Department of Theatre and the President's Theatre Advisory Board, chaired by Producer Patty Baker (photo left, with President Jennifer J. Raab).
 The series brings prominent professionals from the theatre industry to Hunter to share insights about their work and careers with students.